 In Vancouver, where the Food Systems Lab team is implementing the project, we have completed the first two phases of the project.
 In the first phase, we hosted a community charette to explore what Vancouverites see as food assets in their city and what food assets mean to them.

-In phase two, we recruited 11 citizen scientists who took photos in their community over a few weeks and shared stories related to these photos with our researchers.
-These photos and stories have been turned into an interactive map and photobook.
-We hosted our launch event virtually on March 18, 2021.
+We recruited citizen scientists in three communities who took photos over a few weeks and shared stories related to these photos with our researchers.
+These photos and stories are featured in photobooks made for each community.